sergiomelas/Create-Kernel-Deb-Packages-From-Upstream/Readme.txt

 ┃ liability, arising out of or in  connection with the use of this software.                       ┃ ┗━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┛

-Installation Instructions:
+Usage Instructions Create-Kernel-From-Upstream.sh:
  0)- Make the scrit executable and copy to a directory where you will store the created debs 1)- Edit the script to change some options (autoinstall, kustom modules) 2)- Open terminal
- 3)- Run the install.sh script (Just drag and drop file the rest is automatic), give root acess whes the sudo prompt appear 4)- a directory is created and after kernel compilation will contain the latest and greatest deb packages of the linux Kernel:
+ 3)- Run the Create-Kernel-From-Upstream.sh script (Just drag and drop file the rest is automatic), give root acess whes the sudo prompt appear
+ 4)- a directory is created and after kernel compilation will contain the latest and greates deb packages of the linux Kernel:
        linux-headers-xxxxxxxxxxx_amd64.deb
        linux-image-xxxxxxxxxxx_amd64.deb
        linux-libc-xxxxxxxxxxx_amd64.deb
  5)- rename the directory linux-latest with the creted version number linux-xxxxxxxxxxx (for future use see b1) 6)- Install the 3 pakages
         sudo apt-get install linux-headers-xxxxxxxxxxx_amd64.deb linux-image-xxxxxxxxxxx_amd64.deb  linux-libc-xxxxxxxxxxx_amd64.deb
      or the packages are auto installed if you activated the option in the script 7)- Reboot and enjoy the new kernel

+If you want to compile a partcular release of the Kernel download from https://www.kernel.org/ Then extract the archive, copy auto_compile.sh inside and drag and drop it in a terminal.
+The rest is the same

 Removal instructions: